nolim1t/nolim1t.github.io/_posts/2015-07-19-facebook-connect-and-swift_-_The_Basics.md

 ## Conclusion

 After this, you should be all set to test the very basics and be able to customize the above boilerplate to suit your application logic.

+Last but not least, the code examples in this post can be found on a [GitHub Repository](https://github.com/nolim1t/swift-and-facebook-sdk) that I set up.